-Frangollo, a Canarian DessertThis treat is pretty often to find on a ‘menu del dia’ or lunch menu when you visit the Canary Islands.
-I haven’t seen it often in Tenerife but saw it much more in Gran Canaria.
+Frangollo, a Canarian DessertYou can find this treat pretty often on a ‘menu del dia’ or lunch menu when you visit the Canary Islands.
+I haven’t seen it that often in Tenerife however but more in Gran Canaria.
 And I love it to bits because it reminds me of my childhood.
 So then when I came across this small bag of frangollo millet flour in my local Mercadona supermarket I just wanted to recreate that lovely Canarian dessert myself at home.

 And it turned out just fine, like I remembered it.
 I did give it my own little personal touch and topped the frangollo with some toasted shaved almonds and raisins.

-I sometimes also made a quick 5 minute caramel sauce that I made with melted brown sugar, milk, water and butter.
+I sometimes also make a quick 5 minute caramel sauce that consists of melted brown, sugar, milk, water and butter.
 Just combine these ingredients in small saucepan, place it over medium-low heat until the butter and brown sugar have dissolved.
 Then turn the heat lower and let the brown sugar sauce simmer until you end up with a smooth and sweet sauce.
 That brown sugar flavor goes extremely well with the almonds in the frangollo pudding by the way.

 Frangollo, a typical Canarian dessert that contains millet flour, almonds, lemon zest and raisins!
 You will love this one...

 - 1 cup whole milk (240 ml)

 - 1 ½ oz caster sugar (45 g)